-- Students can work on volunteering and leadership by participating in student council, service club, or the WEB (Where Everybody Belongs) mentoring program. - A variety of athletic programs are offered through the District's community education program including cross country, tennis, volleyball, football, wrestling, and track and field. - White Bear Lake Area Schools have a strong archery club program that has been successful at the state and national level. - Students are invited to participate in extra-curricular activities such as jazz band, art club, or the musical. - Future journalists and photographers can work with the yearbook or newspaper. - Students compete with other middle schools through the math team and various class-related competitions such as geography bee and history day. - Throughout the year, after-school groups meet for chess club, scrapbooking, Xbox tournaments, gym rats, rocket club, and book club.
+- Students can work on volunteering and leadership by participating in student council, service club, or the WEB (Where Everybody Belongs) mentoring program. - A variety of athletic programs are offered through the District's community education program including cross country, tennis, volleyball, football, wrestling, and track and field. - White Bear Lake Area Schools have a strong archery club program that has been successful at the state and national level. - Students are invited to participate in extra-curricular activities such as jazz band, art club, or the musical. - Future journalists and photographers can work with the yearbook or newspaper. - Students compete with other middle schools through the math team and various class-related competitions such as geography bee and history day. - Throughout the year, after-school groups are created based on student-driven interest and are available for students to join.